 An Entry Point for Responses?

 The impact of organised crime groups in fragile and conflict-affected states paints a bleak picture of a cycle that continues to undermine governance with destabilising effects.
 Although the dynamics between criminals and the state differ in all of these examples, Reitano and Hunter (2016: 7) argue that in all cases ‘organised crime perpetuates poverty and inequality, while threatening economic growth, and by extension, democracy itself’.
-However, a deeper analysis of how organised crime manifests suggests that the situation is more nuanced, and it actually provides entry points for better responses.
+However, a deeper analysis of how organised crime manifests itself suggests that the situation is more nuanced, and it actually provides entry points for more constructive responses.

 The discussion above refers to organised crime networks as though they are a monolithic entity.
-However, much analysis of organised crime acknowledges their flexibility and adaptability, using entrepreneurial tools to remain agile, dynamic and ahead of law enforcement.
+However, much analysis of organised crime acknowledges their flexibility and adaptability, using entrepreneurial tools to remain agile, dynamic and ahead of law enforcement (Goodman 2011).
 Rather than traditional, hierarchical mafia-type organised crime groups, organised crime has become much more fluid and networked, with individuals moving in and out as required.
 For many groups, minimising risk has also become a priority, resulting in a shift from large shipments of high risk commodities, such as cocaine, to smaller, more frequent shipments of less risky, even licit commodities, such as alcohol or cigarettes, with much less specialisation than previously (Edwards and Jeffray 2015).
 This suggests a linear shift however, from traditional mafia to modern, business like criminals, which is not the case.
 This is the case for many, profit driven networks, but a diversity of organisational types exist.

 In the context of fragile and conflict-affected states, a spectrum can be identified from strategic and highly organised groups to those that are maximising opportunities.
 The strategic and highly organised end of the spectrum has been dominated by foreign cartels taking advantage of fragile states.
 For example, after international law enforcement intercepted vessels transporting cocaine across the Atlantic in the early 2000s, Colombian cartels sought to identify transit hubs on the West African coast, identifying Guinea Bissau as a weak spot ripe for state capture (Jesperson 2017).
 But it is not only foreign organised crime groups that occupy this end of the spectrum.